thingsboard/thingsboard/application/src/main/data/json/edge/install_instructions/docker/instructions.md

 ### Create data and logs folders

-Run following commands to create directories for storing data and logs.
-These commands will change directories owner to *thingsboard* docker container user.
+Run following commands, before starting docker container(s), to create folders for storing data and logs.
+These commands additionally will change owner of newly created folders to docker container user.
-**chown** command requires sudo permissions to be able to change owner (command will request password for a sudo access):
+To do this (to change user) **chown** command is used, and this command requires *sudo* permissions (command will request password for a *sudo* access):

 ```bash
 mkdir -p ~/.mytb-edge-data && sudo chown -R 799:799 ~/.mytb-edge-data